pkuehnel/TeslaSolarCharger/README.md

 ## How to install

 You can either install the software in a Docker container or download the binaries and deploy it on any server.
-In June 2024 Tesla implemented rate limits to their API so there is a BLE (Bluetooth Low Energy, implemented since Bluetooth Version 4.0) capable device needed near the car.
+In June 2024, Tesla implemented rate limits to their API, so there is a BLE (Bluetooth Low Energy, implemented since Bluetooth Version 4.0) capable device needed near the car.
 You can find details on how to set up BLE [here](#setup-ble-api).

 ### Docker compose